The Impact of Segregation

 - Investigate multi-sector use of an equity lens tool as a filter for decision-making.

 - Build the capacity of local entities offering opportunities for genuine racial dialogue and powerful training on trust building and implicit bias—e.g. Dismantling Racism—in order to expand their reach into and impact in the community.

 - Identify strategies to encourage greater integration of early care and education programs to start building interracial relationships and trust from an early age.

-Special Note about the Reduction of High Poverty Schools
+Special Note About the Reduction of High Poverty Schools

-Like many school systems across the country, Charlotte-Mecklenburg Schools is currently in a state of de-facto segregation concentrating low-income/high-need students, the majority of whom are of color, into various low-opportunity pockets around the county.
 As education continues to be one of the most powerful tools for advancement, it is imperative that we reduce the number of schools with high concentrations of low-income/high-need students.
 Research establishes that the integration and general diversification of classrooms have no adverse effects on student achievement.
 In fact, students tend to gain more benefits, both academically and socially, from interactions with a diverse student body.
 To this end, we must ensure that the Board of Education’s student reassignment plan is designed to deconcentrate high-poverty schools and create an educational environment in which all students can thrive.
 We urge the Board to adhere to its School Assignment Plan vision of “providing all students the best education available anywhere, preparing every child to lead a rich and productive life” and advance their agreed upon six goals:

 - Provide choice and promote equitable access to varied and viable programmatic options for all children;